About Gay City

 In 1995, a group of community activists launched Gay City with a bold vision of building a community stronger than HIV while centering young queer voices.
 This mission evolved in the 2000s when the organization introduced its Wellness Center, Arts Programs, and established a physical space where all LGBTQ people could be themselves.

-Today, Gay City remains the leading HIV/STI tester in King County, home to the largest LGBTQ library in the Pacific Northwest, and provides access to 100+ resources.
+Today, Gay City remains the leading HIV/STI tester in King County, home to several LGBTQ-affirming services, and provides access to hundreds of resources.
 The organization is also an active force in queer youth engagement and provides LGBTQ-centered trainings that address the needs of the most marginalized people within our community.

 Learn how we apply resources to support the community.